Bridgewater, New Hampshire

 Bridgewater is a town in Grafton County, New Hampshire, United States.
 The population was 1,160 at the 2020 census.

 History

 The land comprising Bridgewater was originally part of a town known as "New Chester", which was separated into Bridgewater, Bristol, Hill, Danbury, and Wilmot.
 The town name was chosen because many of the settlers were from Bridgewater, Massachusetts.

 Bridgewater originally included all of Bridgewater, Hill and Bristol.
 It was first settled in 1776, by Thomas Crawford.
-It was incorporated 12 February 1788.
+It was incorporated February 12, 1788.

 In 1874, the Bridgewater station was served by the Montreal railroad.

+The acclaimed author John Cheever spent many summers here at the home of his father-in-law, Milton Charles Winternitz.

 Geography

 According to the United States Census Bureau, the town has a total area of 56.2 km2, of which 55.7 sqkm are land and 0.5 sqkm are water, comprising 0.97% of the town.
 The highest point in Bridgewater is Peaked Hill, at 1905 ft above sea level.
 Bridgewater lies fully within the Merrimack River watershed.
 The western town line follows the eastern shore of Newfound Lake.